Cottonwood v. Yellowstone Mountain Club

 Polluters typically pay a fine and apply for a discharge permit after they have been caught polluting.
 Once a stream is “water-quality impaired,” however, no more pollution permits can be issued.
 The Yellowstone Club cannot apply for a permit in this case because the Montana Department of Environmental Quality has placed the South Fork of the Gallatin River on its list of water-quality impaired streams.

 The Montana DEQ has previously placed a moratorium on building in Big Sky.
-Cottonwood has asked the federal court to issue a similar order that stops construction in the Yellowstone Club because it cannot dispose of its waste water without polluting the Gallatin River.
+Cottonwood seeks a similar order that stops construction in the Yellowstone Club because it cannot dispose of its waste water without polluting the Gallatin River.

 Next